regorxxx/ajquery-xxx/_readme.txt

 	¡otherwise the commands will be sent to the wrong playlist!.
 See 'img\_doc\always_send_new_files.jpg' image.

 *** Release history 2023
-	?? ?????
-0.95
+	04 May  0.95
+		add:	Template version is now shown on the help button and dialog window title.
-		cha:	Colors will change according to album art palette when the album art is shown, similar to [Georgia-ReBORN](https://github.com/TT-ReBORN/Georgia-ReBORN).
+		cha:	Colors will change based on album art palette when the album art is shown, similar to [Georgia-ReBORN](https://github.com/TT-ReBORN/Georgia-ReBORN).
 Option
-				may be set at 'xxx\config-theme.json'.
+				may be set at 'xxx\config-theme.json', enabled by default.
+		cha:	Dark theme is now the default theme.
 		cha:	Cursor no longer changes while connection is re-checked (loading indicator).
 		cha:	Rating and track length are now split into 2 columns, so they always get aligned properly no matter the number of digits (for ex.
 10:23 vs 3:20).